AnWeber/vscode-httpyac/README.md

 | {{prefix}}_username | password |
 | {{prefix}}_password | password |

-> To get the code from the Open ID server, a http server must be started for the Authorization Flow.
-The server is stopped immediatly after receiving the code
+> To get the code from the Open ID server, a http server must be started for the Authorization Flow on port 3000 (default).
+The server is stopped immediatly after receiving the code.
+You need to configure your OpenId Provider to allow localhost:3000 as valid redirect url

 It is possible to convert the generated token into a token of another realm using [Token Exchange](https://tools.ietf.org/html/rfc8693)